 Rebar is a hippy food cafe in Victoria, BC, where I lived for three years when I was "studying" creative writing.
 Their cookbook of the same name features some of the restaurant favourites and a whole lot more.
 It's a healthy cookbook I turn to for inspiration time and time again.

-I was sad to learn recently that Good to the Grain is now out of print (the Kindle version is still available, or you can try to find a used copy) so I thought I’d let you know that Martha Stewart’s whole grain baking book A New Way to Bake is also pretty darn good in the healthy baking department.
+While we're on the subject, I thought I'd let you know that Martha Stewart's whole grain baking book A New Way to Bake is also pretty darn good in the healthy baking department.